 In Vinyasa practice, Dog Pose serves as a jumping-off pose for the quick transitions.
 In some of the sweatier classes, yogis and yoginis may move through Dog Pose 20 or more times in a practice.

 Bodyworkers I know tell me that they’re seeing increasing numbers of hand and wrist problems in people who practice yoga.
-Sun salutations, with their central Dog Pose-Chaturanga Dandasana–Upward Facing Dog sequence are at least partially responsible.
-If you’re practicing multiple sun salutations, you will likely cycle through these poses many times.
+Sun Salutations, with their central Dog Pose-Chaturanga Dandasana–Upward Facing Dog sequence are at least partially responsible.
+If you’re practicing multiple Sun Salutations, you will likely cycle through these poses many times.
 Even if you only practice a few Dog Poses during a practice without the rest of the sequence, the weight bearing can take a toll.

-Why Your Wrists May Be at Risk and How to Keep them Happy
+Why Your Wrists May Be at Risk

 Wrist and hand problems arise because we often let our weight collapse into the heels of our hands.
 One solution is to activate the legs more by sending the thighs, shins and heels back.
 But activating the legs may not alleviate the problem completely.
 I like to practice using a multi-pronged approach: activating my legs and practicing common sense alignment in my hands and arms.

-The traditional alignment in Dog Pose calls for placing your hands shoulder-width apart on the floor.
+The traditional alignment in Dog Pose calls for placing your hands shoulders-width apart on the floor.
 When the hands are in this alignment, the weight of your body tends to fall into the outer sides of your hands.
 On the little finger side of your hand, just above your wrist in the bottom corner of your palm is a little bone that sticks out.
 You can easily feel it on your own palm.
 This is the pisiform (pea-shaped) bone (in red in the diagram at left).
 Repeatedly collapsing your weight into this point on the hand could lead to a stress fracture.
 Spreading the weight evenly throughout the heels, balls and fingers of your hands will help prevent this.

 One way to distribute your weight more evenly is to widen your hands, which will tend to center the weight more on the thumb side.
 Another way—which I prefer—is to spread your fingers and align your hands with each other so that your index fingers are parallel to each other.
 In other words, you can rotate your hands out a bit.
 I also like using a wedge (in cork or foam) to train my students’ hands to take the weight evenly.